 If Blu Tack is too lamestream for you, you could consider Sugru.

 This extremely useful, mouldable, silicone putty tends to leave less residue than Blu Tack, but it doesn’t hold quite as well as its stickier brethren.

-Winter boots are, of course, the ultimate solution, but for those that want to make their shoes a little less frosty this winter, head to your office stationery cupboard and get pilfering.
-I guarantee that you will not regret it.
+Picking up a pair of the best winter cycling shoes on the market is, of course, the ultimate solution, but for those that want to make their shoes a little less frosty this winter, head to your office stationery cupboard and get pilfering.
+I guarantee you will not regret it.